The Best and Worst Foods for CrossFitters

 Not quite in the mood to head to Smoothie-ville?
 It’s okay.
 This nutrient-dense snack proves a boon for CrossFitters: “If you do CrossFit, your perfect snack is going to be a blend of carbohydrates, protein and limited amount of healthy fat,” says Hayim.
 “The banana here is most important, as it is an excellent source of potassium, which is needed to help the heart and skeletal muscles flex and contract during your workout.”

 “Packed with protein, B vitamins, and good fats, eggs are a superfood for CrossFitters.
 An egg provides about 7 to 10 grams of protein.
 Starting the day with a few eggs ups your protein budget daily,” says Dr. Taz.
-To make breakfast even more protein-rich, try mixing things up and pairing it with one of these Surprising High-Protein Foods for Weight Loss.

 “Brown rice is better for you than white rice, since it is not refined and bleached of nutrients.
 Also, it is easily digested and less likely to cause bloating and spikes in blood sugar,” says Hayim.
 Make a big batch at the beginning of the week and use with different proteins, veggies, and sauces.

 Welcome to Destination: Dream Food.
 The possibilities of this tasty spread are endless.
 “Add a few tablespoons of almond butter into your favorite smoothie or use as a spread or dip.
 One tablespoon of almond butter has about four grams of protein and eight grams of fat,” says Dr. Taz.
 We all know protein is king for ripped ‘n’ fit folks, but don’t forget the key role fat plays: “Fat is important for CrossFit as well since it is another great source of long-lasting energy.”